fxthomas/beets-badfiles/README.md

 # Running

-To run Badfiles, just use the `beet bad` command with Beets' usualy query syntax.
+To run Badfiles, just use the `beet bad` command with Beets' usual query syntax.

 For instance, this will run a check on all songs containing the word "wolf":